 There is strong community support for the County's efforts to acquire Buck's Launching.
-Should the property be acquired by County Parks and Open Space, the ideas below should be considered as part of future planning efforts for the property.
+The ideas below should be considered as part of future planning efforts for the property.
 Due to the environmental sensitivity of the site, public access and the desire for recreational facilities should be balanced with the need to protect the site's sensitive resources and habitat value.